-The Graduate Research Project / Thesis is a culminating scholarly process demonstrating the student's academic studies in the MA in Urban Studies Program of the CCGPS.
+The Graduate Research Project / Thesis is a culminating scholarly process demonstrating the student's academic studies in the MA in Urban Studies Program.
 The graduate research requirement may be met by a research project.
-This project may be an acceptable program research project, including but not limited to a business plan or feasibility study including survey research and literature review, a program evaluation, a case study project, or original research thesis.
+This project may be an acceptable program research project, including but not limited to a business plan or feasibility study including survey research and literature review, a program evaluation, a case study report, a major literature review, an impact case study project, or original research thesis.
 The final determination of the form to be selected must be decided in consultation with the director(s) of the student's study.
 A culminating oral presentation of the project will be presented at the Annual Graduate Research Forum.
 (Prerequisites: URBN 501, 575, 580) \$300 thesis fee.